Lead Opinion

 The court of appeals assumed, without deciding, that Officer Burkhart was qualified to draw a DWI suspect’s blood because of his training and experience as an EMT.
 The court also determined that most cases interpreting Schmerber have not applied such a narrow reading so as to restrict the location of blood draws to a hospital or clinic.

-Because the court of appeals resolved this issue on grounds unrelated to Officer Burkhart's qualifications to draw blood, we must address his qualifications in the first instance.
-We decline to rely on Dr. Del Principe's DWI blood-draw certification program in deciding this issue; an opinion on the propriety of the course is not necessary given the record before us.
-We conclude that Officer Burkhart's specific training and experience as an EMT, presented in detail at the suppression hearing, qualified him to perform the venipuncture blood draw here.[53]
+Because the court of appeals resolved this issue on grounds unrelated to Officer Burkhart’s qualifications to draw blood, we must address his qualifications in the first instance.
+We decline to rely on Dr. Del Principe’s DWT blood-draw certification program in deciding this issue; an opinion on the propriety of the course is not necessary given the record before us.
+We conclude that Officer Burkhart’s specific training and experience as an EMT, presented in detail at the suppression hearing, qualified him to perform the veni-puncture blood draw here.

-Next, regarding the environment, we agree with the court of appeals's determination that Schmerber does not require that compulsory blood draws be conducted in a hospital or clinic.
-Indeed, our own research of other jurisdictions demonstrates that courts have upheld blood draws conducted by doctors, nurses, or technicians within the confines of various law enforcement agencies.[54]
-An Arizona appellate court has held that blood drawn by a police officer, who received a week of phlebotomy training, from a suspect while standing behind a patrol car was reasonable under Schmerber.[55]
-Given the amount of comparative persuasive authority on the subject, we are not convinced that Schmerber's reasonable manner requirement acts as a per se bar to blood draws conducted in a non-medical environment.
-Though a medical environment may be ideal, it does not mean that other settings are unreasonable under the Fourth Amendment.
-According to our research, reasonableness depends upon whether the environment is a safe place in which to draw blood.[56]
+Next, regarding the environment, we agree with the court of appeals’s determination that Schmerber does not require that compulsory blood draws be conducted in a hospital or clinic.
+Indeed, our own research of other jurisdictions demonstrates that courts have upheld blood draws conducted by doctors, nurses, or technicians within the confines of various law enforcement agencies.

-The environment here, according to the evidence in the record, was safe; it was in accordance with accepted medical practices *663 and therefore did not "invite an unjustified element of personal risk of infection or pain."[57]
+The environment here, according to the evidence in the record, was safe; it was in accordance with accepted medical practices

 3. Additional Circumstances

-Having determined that Officer Burkhart was qualified to draw Johnston's blood and that the environment in which her blood was drawn was safe, we need to evaluate the remaining circumstances surrounding the drawhow the draw was actually performed and the "more troubling circumstances" identified by the court of appeals.
+Having determined that • Officer Burk-hart was qualified to draw Johnston’s blood and that the environment in which her blood was drawn was safe, we need to evaluate the remaining circumstances surrounding the draw — how the draw was actually performed and the “more troubling circumstances” identified by the court of appeals.

 In answering this issue, we agree with the State’s argument that the court of appeals failed to give proper deference to the trial judge’s finding that the officers “followed medically accepted procedures in drawing the blood.”
 The record supports a finding that both the equipment and technique used by Officer Burkhart were in accordance with acceptable medical practices.